snooting/sotd.nvim/README.md

 - Manage your shaving den inventory in a JSON file
 - Interactive product selection using Telescope
-- Markdown-formatted output with optional links
 - Customizable number of pre-shave and post-shave products
+- Blade use tracking for DE razors
 - Optional title addition for SOTD posts

 ## Requirements